c4cs/c4cs.github.io/_commands/scripting/yes.md

 ##### Break it down

-* Pipe `yes` to the following command to automaticly make the following command prove any raised question with form `[y/n]`.
+* Pipe `yes` to the following command to automatically make the following command prove any raised question with form `[y/n]`.

 * When using `rm -i` to delete normal files, the system will ask user for confirmation of removing the file.
 At this time, the `yes` command will be able to simplify the process of repeatedly typing in yes.
 Here `yes | rm -i *.txt` will continuously pipe yes to the command `rm -i` to confirm the deleting operation.